 Jaw & Facial Injuries

 Punching impact to your jaw can cause jaw, nose or facial fractures.
-Jaw injury resulting in TMJ dysfunction may arise with either a fractured, subluxated or dislocated jaw a possibility.
+Jaw injury resulting in TMJ dysfunction may arise with a possibility of a fractured, subluxated or dislocated jaw.

 Hand and Wrist Injuries

 Your hand and wrist are vulnerable to impact injuries.
 Milder injuries include soft tissue bruising or joint sprains.

 Finger, thumb and hand fractures may also occur.